vdclab/vdclab-wiki/Genome-Browser-Gateway.md

 # Genome Browser Gateway

 > Genome Browser Gateway is a mature web tool for rapid and reliable display of any requested portion of the genome at any scale, with several dozen aligned annotation tracks.
-&NewLine;
+>
-This browser displays assembly contigs and gaps, mRNA and expressed sequence tag alignments, multiple gene predictions, cross-species homologies, single nucleotide polymorphisms, sequence-tagged sites, radiation hybrid data, transposon repeats, and more as a stack of coregistered tracks.
+> This browser displays assembly contigs and gaps, mRNA and expressed sequence tag alignments, multiple gene predictions, cross-species homologies, single nucleotide polymorphisms, sequence-tagged sites, radiation hybrid data, transposon repeats, and more as a stack of coregistered tracks.
 Text and sequence-based searches provide quick and precise access to any region of specific interest.
 Secondary links from individual features lead to sequence details and supplementary off-site databases.
 {.is-info}